The Mollys: The Mollys

 In the Village Voice in 2000, Don Allred wrote that "Tucson, Arizona’s Mollys ARE TexMexistential Celtic Country Polka - which...has usually added up to 'Rock’n’Roll by Other Means.'"
 Craig Harris of Allmusic called them "one of the contemporary folk music's most eclectic bands."
+In the Washington Post in 1996, Greg Himes wrote that "[Nancy McCallion] rivals Lucinda Williams and Iris DeMent as one of the finest Americana songwriters of the '90s and she deserves a comparable reputation...".

 Nancy McCallion and Catherine Zavala started The Mollys in Tucson in 1989.
 They were influenced by Celtic and Tejano music, and by The Pogues.
 In the beginning, Linda Winkelman and Karen Falkenstrom briefly joined on winds and percussion, respectively.
 For most of their run, the Mollys were Nancy McCallion (lead vocals, acoustic guitar, tin whistle, songwriting), Catherine Zavala (lead vocals, mandolin), Kevin Schramm (since 1994 - accordions, guitar, vocals), Dan Sorenson (bass, tour blogger), and Gary Mackender (drums, vocals).
 The Mollys toured across the United States frequently, and also in Canada, Italy, Australia and New Zealand.
 Circa 2000, Zavala and Mackender, having tired of touring, left the band, and Danny Krieger (guitar) and Marx Loeb (drums) joined.

 Between 1989 and 2004, The Mollys self-released seven albums, under the publishing name "Apolkalips Now".
 Nancy McCallion was the band's primary songwriter.
 The Mollys' album Hat Trick was given 4.5/5 stars by Allmusic, while Tidings of Comfort and Joy in 1992 was given 4/5 stars.

 McCallion and the other remaining members nominally closed The Mollys down in 2004.
 However, through 2012, the band's longest-serving five members tended to perform an annual reunion concert in Tucson, typically around St. Patrick's Day or on Halloween, one of which resulted in an additional (live) album.